OGRECave/ogre/Docs/src/hardware-buffers.md

 # Shadow Buffers {#Shadow-Buffers}

-As discussed in the previous section, reading data back from a hardware buffer performs very badly.
-However, if you have a cast-iron need to read the contents of the vertex buffer, you should set the @c shadowBuffer parameter of @c createVertexBuffer or @c createIndexBuffer to @c true.
-This causes the hardware buffer to be backed with a 'staging' system-memory copy, which you can read from with no more penalty than reading ordinary memory.
-The catch is that when you write data into this buffer, it will first update the staging copy, then it will update the hardware buffer, as separate copying process - therefore this technique has an additional overhead when writing data.
-Don’t use it unless you really need it.
+Reading data from a buffer in the GPU memory is very expensive.
+However, if you have a cast-iron need to read the contents of the buffer, you should set the @c shadowBuffer parameter of @c createVertexBuffer or @c createIndexBuffer to @c true.
+This causes the hardware buffer to be shadowed with a *staging* system-memory copy, which will be synchronised with the GPU buffer at locking (@c HBL_READ_ONLY) or unlocking (@c HBL_WRITE_ONLY) time.
+You can read from with no more penalty than reading ordinary memory.
+The catch is that you now have two copies of the buffer - one in system memory and one on the GPU.
+Therefore do not use it, unless you need it.

 # Data Transfer {#Data-Transfer}
 In order to read or update a hardware buffer, you have to notify the card about it as it can have an effect on its rendering queue. %Ogre provides two ways of doing this as described below.